Last updated on March 12th, 2019

 Mix all ingredients together.
 Basically, you can add whatever veggies you had left over from your garden bounty which you had dehydrated.
 Whatever dry ingredients you have on hand that will go nicely in soup, throw it in!
 Small pastas will make a nice addition to the soup too.

 I seal mine in Food Saver bags so the machine vacuums out all of the air.
-You can use Ziploc bags or Tupperware containers if you like since this is for current use.

 When you are ready to make a batch of soup: